COLORADO SPRINGS, Colo. — SpaceX hopes that the next attempt to land its Falcon 9 reusable launch vehicle will occur on solid ground.

 "It's a lot harder to think about blowing up that rocket when you're going up and it has a payload on board," Shotwell said.
 "But when it's coming back, if things look wonky, blow it up."

-ULA did not provide an estimate for how long that process would take.
+ULA did not provide an estimated time table for how long that process would take.
 The goal is to have the reusable technology fielded by 2024.

 But Shotwell argues that SpaceX's approach yields different benefits.